Rafael Delgado (footballer)

-Rafael Marcelo Delgado (born 13 January 1990) is an Argentine professional footballer who plays as a left-back for Defensa y Justicia.
+Rafael Marcelo Delgado (born 13 January 1990) is an Argentine professional footballer who plays as a left-back for Chilean club Deportes La Serena.

 Career

 Delgado began with Rosario Central in 2011.
 He scored on his professional career debut on 4 April, netting the opening goal in a 3–0 win over Ferro Carril Oeste in Primera B Nacional.
 In his first three seasons, Delgado scored two goals in fifty-two matches including twenty-eight appearances during 2012–13 which ended with promotion to the Argentine Primera División.
 He went onto score twice in forty-four games in the top-flight.
 In January 2015, Delgado joined Estudiantes.
 He made his debut on 9 March versus San Lorenzo, prior to making three further appearances during the 2015 Argentine Primera División campaign.

 On 1 July 2015, seven months after arriving, Delgado departed Estudiantes to sign for Defensa y Justicia.
 He scored his first goal for Defensa in April 2016 during a 3–1 defeat to Atlético Tucumán.
 After sixty-six appearances and one goal in his first four seasons with Defensa y Justicia, Delgado left the club on loan in February 2018 to join Categoría Primera A side Atlético Nacional.
 Fourteen appearances in all competitions later, Delgado returned to Defensa y Justicia and subsequently made his 200th career appearance in the Primera División against Independiente on 24 August.

+In January 2026, Delgado moved to Chile and signed with Deportes La Serena.